 Hardtails are designed to take on rough trails but they can only take so much punishment if you push tend to push them to their limit quite frequently.

-My first mountain bike was a 500$ hardtail and I had no problems with it, my weight was in the range of 200 pounds, but I wasn’t a very aggressive rider.
+My first mountain bike was a 500$ hardtail and I had no problems with it, my weight was in the range of 200 pounds and I wasn’t a very aggressive rider.

-After 2 years I sold the bike to a younger guy and we ended up going on a couple of rides together afterward, I was amazed that he arrived home in one piece, he was a daredevil.
+After 2 years I sold the bike to a friend, much younger than me and we ended up going on a couple of rides together afterward, I was impressed with his riding style but in my opinion, he toke unnecessary risks, he was a daredevil.

-After the first ride I went home with the impression that he will destroy the bike within one or two months, he used it to perform big jumps and oftentimes for tough downhill rides.
+After the first ride, I went home with the impression that he will destroy the bike within one or two months, he used it to perform big jumps and oftentimes he abused the bike in very aggressive downhill rides.

-The front coil suspension was buttoned out more times than I can count, he crashed the bike many times, it is like he wanted to see how tough it is and how lucky he can be.
+The front coil suspension was buttoned out more times than I can count, and he crashed so many times, it is like he wanted to see how tough and how lucky he can be.

-He still has the bike, after 5 years have passed, and it is still functional but some components were changed.
+He still has the bike, after 5 years of incredible abuse, and it is still functional but some components were changed.

 So this is why I know that hardtails are tough and can take a beating!